cortexm/io/README.md

 # C++ IO library for ARM Cortex-M micro-controllers

+## Goal

+- Is experimental project to replace CMSIS.
+- C++ support only (actually GCC)
+- Objective access to MCU peripherals and registers.
+- Avoid usage of `#define` or other C mess.

-## About
+## Notice

-This project is under active development and sometimes unstable, there are supported only some peripherals and only for some micro-controllers.
-Most supported and tested is actually only STM32F0xx series.
+This project is under active development and sometimes unstable, there are supported only some peripherals and MCUs.

+Actually most supported and tested is STM32F0xx series.

 If you want to help me with development, or you have any ideas please contact me.